Ex deputy PM of Australia Michael McCormack falls ill after consuming Kava during visit to Pacific Islands

 After consuming the traditional drink, McCormack was evidently uncomfortable putting his head in his hands.
 He was then taken to a hospital, where he reportedly received dehydration therapy.

 Michael McCormack, former deputy prime minister of Australia, became unwell after consuming some kava (a ceremonial drink in the Pacific islands) while on a diplomatic trip to Micronesia.
-When McCormack felt ill on Wednesday while attending formalities at the FSM Congress, he was a member of Australia's first bipartisan visit to Pacific Island countries.
+McCormack felt ill on Wednesday while attending formalities at the FSM Congress.
 When given a bowl of kava (Sakau), the shadow minister for the Pacific "struggled to digest" the traditional beverage, as reported by Seven News.

 Trouble is, I did stomach it!
 In a bid to show my respect to local traditions I drank the whole bowl of Sakau.
 Feeling much better now and it’s been a great chance to connect with our Pacific family in FSM. 🇦🇺🇫🇲 https://t.co/Bs1QKBvtYa— Michael McCormack (@M_McCormackMP) December 15, 2022

-Before needing help to get to his car, McCormack looked evidently uncomfortable putting his head in his hands.
+Before needing help to get to his car, McCormack looked evidently uncomfortable putting his hands on his head.
 He was then taken to a hospital, where he reportedly received dehydration therapy.

 "In a bid to show my respect to local traditions I drank the whole bowl of Sakau," he said.